videolan/x265/doc/reST/cli.rst

 	Enable a temporal sub layer.
 All referenced I/P/B frames are in the base layer and all unreferenced B frames are placed in a temporal enhancement layer.
-A decoder may chose to drop the enhancement layer and only decode and display the base layer slices.
+A decoder may choose to drop the enhancement layer and only decode and display the base layer slices.

 	If used with a fixed GOP (:option:`--b-adapt` 0) and :option:`--bframes`